 Working with the IWD Business Process in Composer

-The topics in this document describe how to work with the iWD Business Process (iwd_bp_comp) for Composer/ORS that is supplied with intelligent Workload Distribution in releases 8.5.104, 8.5.105 and 8.5.106.
+These topics describe how to work with and the iWD Business Process (iwd_bp_comp) for Composer/ORS that is supplied out-of-box with intelligent Workload Distribution in releases 8.5.104, 8.5.105 and 8.5.106.

-The iWD Business Process is made up of a set of Interaction Queues that map to the iWD state model.
+Working with the iWDBPThe iWD Business Process is made up of a set of Interaction Queues that map to the iWD state model. [+] SHOW THE SET

 The Interaction Queues that are included in the out-of-box iwd_bp_comp business process must be present.
 The names can be changed, but it is necessary to appropriately configure iWD with new names.
 The Global Task List looks for the defined Interaction Queue names.
 If you modify the business process to add additional queues or rename existing queues, and the change is not reflected in the configuration of iWD, the interactions display in the Global Task List with the status Queued.
 In this document it is assumed that original queue names are used.